What is Oculoplastics?

-This could be due to:
+Acquired ptosis could be due to:

 - Weakness in the eyelid muscles occurring in some rare muscle conditions

-- Mechanical defect caused by lid swelling/cyst
+- Mechanical defect caused by lid swelling or a cyst

 Eyelid ectropion refers to a sagging and outward turning of the lower eyelid.
 This can occur through trauma to the eye, previous eye surgery, or as a natural part of ageing.
 Corrective surgery involves shortening and tightening the eyelid to return it to its natural position, using just a few small stitches at the corners of the eye.
-These are removed within 7 to 14 days.

 Watering eye is a condition that can be caused by conjunctivitis, foreign bodies in the eye, or when the eye’s drainage channel becomes blocked.
 If the watering eye is caused by a channel blockage, the obstruction is removed with a type of surgery called dacryocystorhinostomy (DCR).
 Performed under general anaesthetic, DCR surgery involves creating a new tear duct to allow water to drain away fully.